TunedChaos/smm2coursemanager-discord-bot/README.md

 ## Installation, Configuration, and Usage
 Available in the [Wiki](https://github.com/TunedChaos/smm2coursemanager-discord-bot/wiki)

-## Running
-At this point you can just attempt to run the server with `npm start`.

-If you wish to have some more detailed monitoring you can run `npm run dev`

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.